If you have never been kwiffed then you are missing out on a treat.

 - Ice Hockey

-So it’s a small list but for most bettors it has all of their go to markets.
-The depth of market is good too, right down to non-league football for example in the UK, and although you won’t find complex bet types on these smaller markets you can make all the favourite wagers.
+So it’s a smallish list but for most bettors it has all of their go to markets.
+The depth of market is still pretty good too, right down to non-league football for example in the UK, and although you won’t find complex bet types on these smaller markets you can make all the favourite wagers.

 The horse racing covers a few internationals as well as the UK and Ireland, and includes integrated information from outside publications to help you make your choices, and the availability of live markets is strong too.